Treatment Options

 Several new drugs are being studied in clinical trials for ATLL, as single-agent therapy or as part of a combination therapy regimen, including the following:

-High-dose chemotherapy followed by allogeneic stem cell transplantation (in which patients receive stem cells from a donor) is also being evaluated as a potential treatment for patients with ATLL.
-It is critical to remember that today’s scientific research is continuously evolving.
+It is critical to remember that today’s scientific research is always evolving.
 Treatment options may change as new treatments are discovered and current treatments are improved.
-Therefore, it is important that patients check with their physician or with the Lymphoma Research Foundation (LRF) for any treatment updates that may have recently emerged.
+Therefore, it is important that patients check with their physician or with the Lymphoma Research Foundation for any treatment updates that may have recently appeared.